WhatsApp is one of the most popular messaging apps today, and almost everyone uses it to stay connected with their loved ones.

 It has become an irreplaceable part of our lives.
-Not just simple plain text messages, it allows you to share photos, videos, location, any file and document, and audio messages to your friends in an easy manner.
+Not just simple plain text messages, it allows you to share photos, videos, locations, any file and document, and audio messages to your friends effortlessly.

-But what if you want to send the voice message while you are watching a YouTube video or reading an article on Chrome.
-In that case, you have to open WhatsApp and follow the lengthy procedure again.
+But what if you want to send a voice message while watching a YouTube video or reading an article on Chrome?
+In that case, you must open WhatsApp and follow the lengthy procedure again.

-Well, you might be wondering how’s that even possible as WhatsApp hasn’t released any APIs yet.
+Well, you might wonder how that’s possible, as WhatsApp hasn’t released any APIs yet.
 Don’t worry!
-You don’t have to install any third party app on your phone as it can be easily done using Google Assistant.
+You don’t have to install any third-party app on your phone as it can be quickly done using Google Assistant.

-Google Assistant is now an integral part of our lives and we mostly use it to quickly access information from the internet and open apps using simple voice commands.
+Google Assistant is now an integral part of our lives, and we mostly use it to quickly access information from the internet and open apps using simple voice commands.

-Do note that this method can’t be used to send messages to WhatsApp groups.
+Note that this method can’t be used to send messages to WhatsApp groups.

-Before moving ahead, Let’s see advantages of using Google Assistant to send WhatsApp text and voice messages:
+Before moving ahead, Let’s see the advantages of using Google Assistant to send WhatsApp text and voice messages:

-- You can trigger Google Assistant even from the lock screen to send WhatsApp text and voice messages.
+- You can trigger Google Assistant from the lock screen to send WhatsApp text and voice messages.

 That being said, let’s begin.